-It’s time for a tall wood building revolution in New England, one that mitigates climate change, protects forests, bolsters rural economies, and addresses urban and affordable housing crises.
-New engineered wood products called mass timber make it possible to safely construct tall buildings with wood.
+It’s time for a tall wood building revolution in New England, one that mitigates climate change, protects forests, bolsters rural economies, and addresses housing equity and affordability.
+New engineered wood products called mass timber make it possible to meet all these goals by safely constructing tall buildings with wood.

 New England Forestry Foundation (NEFF) has created the Forest-to-Cities Climate Challenge to increase support for mass timber, and to build commitments to sustainable wood construction in New England by asking members of the public as well as experts and organizations from related fields to sign our Climate Challenge Pledge.
-NEFF’s ultimate goal is to help shape an economic system that links mass timber buildings in New England with local forests that sustainably generate the wood for them.
+NEFF’s ultimate goal is to help solve the climate crisis and meet other societal goals by linking mass timber buildings in New England with local forests that sustainably generate the wood for them.

 Wood is grown sustainably using the highest available standards for silviculture and climate impact, such as NEFF’s Exemplary Forestry standards, which help landowners grow more and better-quality wood while preserving forest health.
 This management approach enhances the role forests can play to mitigate climate change by increasing the amount of wood growing in the forest—and therefore the amount of carbon its trees can sequester—while still producing wood for mass timber.
 Exemplary Forestry complements existing third-party certification of forest management, providing an extra boost for climate stability.